 For our long-term operating leases, we recognize a right-of-use asset and a lease liability on our consolidated balance sheets.
-We determine if an arrangement contains a lease and the classification of the lease at inception.
-An arrangement contains a lease if there is an identified asset and if we control the use of the identified asset throughout the period of use.
-The evaluation of whether the lease is an operating or a finance lease requires judgments in determining the fair value of the leased asset.
-The lease liability is determined as the present value of future lease payments reduced by lease incentives, if any, using an estimated rate of interest that we would pay to borrow equivalent funds on a collateralized basis at the lease commencement date or modification date, as applicable.
+We determine if an arrangement contains a lease and the classification of the lease at inception based on the unique facts and circumstances present in the arrangement.
+Lease liabilities and their corresponding right-of-use assets are recorded based on the present value of lease payments and lease incentives over the expected lease term.
+Lease incentives are included in the measurement of the consideration in the contract at lease commencement when we are reasonably certain to incur costs to construct lessee assets.
 In order to determine the incremental borrowing rate, we determine our credit rating, adjust the credit rating for the nature of the collateral, and benchmark the borrowing rate against observable yields on comparable securities with a similar term.
 The incremental borrowing rate, the ROU asset and the lease liability are reevaluated upon a lease modification.
-We base the right-of-use lease asset on the lease liability adjusted for any prepaid or deferred rent.
 We elected to combine lease and non-lease components for all underlying assets groups.
 We determine the lease term at the commencement date by considering whether renewal options and termination options are reasonably assured of exercise.
 For short term leases, we do not recognize a right-of-use asset and lease liability and recognize the lease expense over the term of the lease on a straight-line basis.